 So Now What?

 We need to bring the carbon cycle back into balance (or ideally push it a bit the other way for a while to reverse the changes that are accelerating more and more rapidly).
-The two most obvious ways to restore balance to the carbon cycle are:
+The two most obvious ways to restore balance to carbon cycles are:

 - To move away from our dependence on fossil fuels.